anasse-hassala/Cairn/docs/FORMAT.md

 FNV-1a is **not** a cryptographic hash.
 It has no collision resistance or pre-image resistance against a deliberate attacker.
 Cairn is a build cache, not a security boundary.
 FNV-1a was chosen because it is:

+- **Deterministic** across platforms, architectures, and languages.
+- **Dependency-free** — expressible in a few lines in any language.
+- **Fast** and adequate for detecting *accidental* change (the actual job of a build cache).

+Do not use Cairn digests to defend against malicious tampering.
+If you need that, layer a signed manifest or a cryptographic digest on top.

+## 2. Cache key

+A cache key identifies a logical build step.
+It is the FNV-1a canonical digest